CW3E/MET-tools/Grid-Stat/README.md

 the [ipython conda environment](https://github.com/CW3E/MET-tools#conda-environments).

 ## Converting wrfout history files to cf-compliant files
-Included in this workflow is the NCL script wrfout_to_cf.ncl.
-This is a modified version of the original wrfout_to_cf specifically for West-WRF output that includes added variables of IVT and precipitation.
+Included in this workflow is the NCL script `wrfout_to_cf.ncl`.
+This is a modified version of the original `wrfout_to_cf.ncl` specifically for West-WRF output that includes added variables of IVT and precipitation.
 One must set output variables to TRUE within this code to convert them into cf-compliant netcdf files.
 The conversion of raw wrfout history files to cf-compliant NetCDF files is neccessary